-- (32) To effectively tackle the criminal offences referred to in this Directive, it is necessary that competent authorities in the Member States collect accurate, consistent and comparable data on the scale of and trends in environmental offences and the efforts to combat them and their results.
-These data should be used for preparing statistics to serve the operational and strategic planning of enforcement activities as well as for providing information to citizens.
+- (32) To effectively tackle the criminal offences referred to in this Directive, it is necessary that competent authorities in the Member States collect accurate, consistent and comparable statistical data on environmental offences the scale of and trends in environmental offences and the efforts to combat them and their results.
+Member States should therefore be obliged to ensure that an adequate system is in place for the recording, production and provision of existing statistical data on the offences referred to in this Directive.
+These statistics data should be used for preparing statistics to serve the operational and strategic planning of enforcement activities, to analyse the scale of and trends in environmental offences, as well as for providing information to citizens.
 Member States should collect and report to the Commission relevant statistical data on environmental offences.
 The Commission should regularly assess and publish the results based on the data transmitted by the Member States. - (33) The statistical data collected under this Directive on environmental offences should be comparable between the Member States and collected on the basis of common minimum standards.
 In order to ensure uniform conditions for the implementation of this Directive, implementing powers should be conferred on the Commission to define the standard format for statistical data transmission.
-Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council11. - The obligations under this Directive are without prejudice to Union law on procedural rights in criminal proceedings.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council11. - (34) The obligations under this Directive are without prejudice to Union law on procedural rights in criminal proceedings.
 In implementing this Directive, Member States should ensure that the procedural rights of suspected or accused persons in criminal proceedings are fully respected.